sairaj61/tracking-number-api/readme.md

 -   Package the application as a JAR: `mvn clean package`.
 -   The JAR file will be in the `target/` directory (e.g., `tracking-number-api-0.0.1-SNAPSHOT.jar`).
 -   Deploy this JAR to any platform that supports Java applications (e.g., AWS Elastic Beanstalk, Google App Engine, Heroku, Docker container).
--   **Remember to configure the `snowflake.worker.id` (or `SNOWFLAKE_WORKER_ID` environment variable) uniquely for each deployed instance**.
+-   **Remember to configure the `tracking.worker.id` (or `TRACKING_WORKER_ID` environment variable) uniquely for each deployed instance**.

 ## Considerations for Production

 -   **Database**: Switch from H2 to a production-grade database.
--   **Worker ID Management**: Implement a robust strategy for assigning unique `snowflake.worker.id` values to each application instance.
+-   **Worker ID Management**: Implement a robust strategy for assigning unique `tracking.worker.id` values to each application instance.
 This could involve environment variables set by an orchestrator (like Kubernetes), a service discovery mechanism, or a startup script that claims an ID from a central counter.
 -   **Security**: Implement proper authentication and authorization if the API is exposed publicly.
 -   **Logging and Monitoring**: Configure structured logging and integrate with monitoring tools.
 -   **Error Handling**: Enhance global error handling and provide more specific error responses.